stawberri/twitter_dbooks/README.md

       Now head over to your app's "Keys and Access Tokens" tab.
 You should see two rows of random characters that you can use to fill out part of your Heroku deployment form now!
 Just copy your Consumer Key and Secret over to `TWITTER_KEY` and `TWITTER_SECRET`, respectively.

       Scroll down a bit to "Your Access Token" and click "Create my Access Token" if you need to.
-Ensure that your "Access Level" says that your app can write (at least), and then copy your Access Token and Secret over to `TWITTER_TOKEN` and `TWITTER_TSECRET`, respectively!
+Ensure that your "Access Level" says that your app can write (at least), and then copy your Access Token and Secret over to `TWITTER_TOKEN` and `TWITTER_TOKEN_SECRET`, respectively!
 If your access token does not have a write access level, you'll need to make sure your permissions are set correctly, and then click on "Regenerate My Access Token and Token Secret" to update your access token.

       Note that you can't *just* edit your app's permissions.
 You also need to regenerate your access token afterward.
 If this wasn't the case, then bad guys could ask you to allow their apps to read your tweets, and then once you do so, they can secretly change their apps to be able to tweet on your behalf.
 You wouldn't want that!